Jahn memorial

 What should I wear?

-Comfortable clothing and footwear are advisable, especially if you plan on walking around the area.
-Dress according to the weather to ensure an enjoyable visit.
+Comfortable clothing and shoes are recommended, especially if you plan to explore the surrounding area.
+Dress appropriately for the weather conditions on the day of your visit.

 Location